 Christopher Saad’s practice encompasses white-collar crime, serious crime and regulatory law.
+He is listed as a Leading Junior Barrister in “Fraud: Crime” in the Legal 500.

 In the past year alone Christopher has: